rafmagana/Code-in-Ruby-as-if-you-were-coding-in-Ruby-Presentation/intro_ruby/94_methods/methods.md

 !SLIDE

-# Animals and People can walk, let's share that behaviour
+# Animals and People can walk, let's share that behavior

 !SLIDE